vptheron/chef-idea/README.md

 The **default** recipe will:

-* Download the IDE from JetBrains' website
+* Download the Community Edition of the IDE from JetBrains' website
 * Extract the archive
 * Configure the JVM options used to start the IDE